Saral

 From Digital to Traditional: The Journey of Simulating Traditional Paintings Using Advanced Animation Software

-From interactive installations to Art Apps on mobile devices, advanced technology pushes boundaries and expands the possibility of how artists approach their work.
-The author’s experience with digital media started when he began to experiment with animation software in 2006.
-There were only a handful of visual artists who employed this technique during that time.
-Animation software was primarily for major film productions.
-The software became a part of the author’s work.
+From interactive installations to art apps on mobile devices, advanced technology pushes boundaries and expands the possibilities of artists' approaches to their work.
+The author's experience with digital media started when he began to experiment with animation software in 2006.
+Only a handful of visual artists employed this technique at that time, and animation software was primarily used for major film productions.
+The software became a part of the author's work.
 He found himself increasingly interested in creating images using his new art medium.

 The finished pictures are printed on canvas.
 The retrospective works show the evolution in the expression of ideas, styles, and techniques.
 The recent pictures are more dramatic, narrative, and communicative.
 The images reflect the dark side of socio-cultural factors and the inner mind.
 The search for a perfect way to simulate traditional paintings using digital media is an ongoing process.
 It gets better with time.